Downlink/test/Readme.md

 });
 ```

-The second method is to access the remote device directly from the client object and provide the device id everytime.
-This is handy if we have multiple remote devices/servers to access;
+The second method is to access the remote device directly from the client object and provide the device id every time.
+This is handy if we have multiple remote device servers to access;
 ```js
 const m2m = require('m2m');